Prthmsh7/HTM-MLH-2024/README.md

 3. Ayush Mati
 4. Manas Singh

-## Project Overview
+## Dexter

-a Web3-based platform designed for technical professionals and developers to build verified resumes, showcase their skills, and gain recognition through a leaderboard system.
-By leveraging blockchain technology, SkillChain ensures the authenticity of users' skills and project work, providing a transparent and secure environment for freelancers and employers.
+Dexter is a Web3-based platform designed for technical professionals and developers to build verified resumes, showcase their skills, and gain recognition through a leaderboard system.
+By leveraging blockchain technology, Dexter ensures the authenticity of users' skills and project work, providing a transparent and secure environment for freelancers and employers.

 ## Table of Contents